 A survey of Bobit Research reported in March and April 2018 that 29 percent of fleets needed to meet the ELD mandate hadn’t yet done so.

-Find below some aspects particularly affected by the mandate,
+Find below some aspects particularly affected by the mandate.

 ELD Mandate Impact on Capacity and Productivity of Trucking Companies

-The HoS is fully complied with by small and independent transport companies working under the regulatory radar.
+The HOS is fully complied with by small and independent transport companies working under the regulatory radar.
 And this was predicted to cause a decline in productivity of the driver.

-This ELD mandate would create a capacity shortage equal to about 200,000 to 300,000 trucks based on the forecasts.
+It was predicted that ELD mandate would create a capacity shortage equal to about 200,000 to 300,000 trucks based on the forecasts.